The Resting Satyr

 Predicting Eclipses in the 1st Century AD

-This project sought to construct a digital 3D model of the Antikythera Mechanism, load that model into a software that calculates the date and position of solar and lunar eclipses (Stellarium), and determine specific locations where the eclipses would have been visible in antiquity.
+This project sought to construct a 3D model of the Antikythera Mechanism, load that model into a software that calculates the date and position of solar and lunar eclipses (Stellarium), and determine the geographical locations where the eclipses would have been visible in antiquity.

 Digital Roman Portrait Project